ryzair/Algorithms-and-Data-Structures-Project/README.md

 5. Navigate to the directory conataing 'Algorithms-and-Data-Structures-Project'

-6. Execute the script 'main.py'
+6. Execute the script 'Dijkstra's Algorithm.py'